-(News article for June 24, 2019)
+(News article for June 25, 2022)

-Removing some of the oldest canes each year allows more light into the bush so that fruit isn’t just produced on the outside of the canopy.
-It also encourages well-established blueberry plants to put out new canes from the base.
+Besides reducing plant height for ease of picking, the other major step to pruning mature rabbiteye blueberry plants is to remove one to three of the oldest canes each year.
+This allows more light into the bush so that fruit isn’t just produced on the outside of the canopy.
+It also encourages plants to grow new canes from the base.
 We want blueberry plants to produce new canes, since older growth tends to become less fruitful over time.

 'Alapaha' rabbiteye blueberry.
 (Photo source: Scott NeSmith, University of Georgia, Bugwood.org)

 The LSU AgCenter and the LSU College of Agriculture